Francis Maude

 Francis Anthony Aylmer Maude, Baron Maude of Horsham, (born 4 July 1953) is a British Conservative Party politician who served as Minister for the Cabinet Office and Paymaster General from 2010 to 2015.
 He also served in several posts while the Conservatives were in opposition, notably as Shadow Chancellor of the Exchequer, Shadow Foreign Secretary and Chairman of the Conservative Party.
 Maude was Member of Parliament (MP) for North Warwickshire from 1983 to 1992 and then for Horsham from 1997 to 2015.

-Having served over 25 years on the frontbench in the House of Commons, he stepped down at the 2015 general election and became a life peer.
-He served as Minister of State for Trade and Investment from 2015 to 2016, before stepping down from government service to run his own business; Francis Maude Associates, or FMA, a consultancy specialising in government efficiency.
+After the 2015 general election, he was appointed a life peer and served as Minister of State for Trade and Investment until the following year.
+In recent years, he has held a number of business roles along with co-founding Francis Maude Associates (FMA).